wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 				-
 -
 - ## 3.
 Integrate Jenkins with Version Control Systems
+	-
-	- env.WORKSPACE includes the abso
+	- env.WORKSPACE includes the absolute path of our project.